Hotel d'Inghilterra

 We Love

-• Cocktails on the new Terrazza Romana rooftop with the Trinità dei Monti at eye level — the Trevi Fountain district visible to the south
+• Cocktails on the new Terrazza Romana rooftop — the Trinità dei Monti near enough to touch and the Tridente rooftops running south toward the Trevi.

-• The Via Bocca di Leone position itself — three minutes' walk to the Spanish Steps, six to the Trevi Fountain, ten to the Pantheon
+• The Via Bocca di Leone address — a quiet lateral off Via Condotti with the fashion flagships at the corner, three minutes to the Spanish Steps, six to the Trevi, ten to the Pantheon.

 Key Features